ishwar-ikm/python-projects/README.md

-# python-hungman
+# Python Projects
-Hungman game made in python
+The following are some of the projects that I made while learning Python programming